Skip to main content

 1. Using synq-dbt: Verify you’re running synq-dbt instead of dbt in your Airflow tasks

-3. Airflow environment variables: Ensure your Airflow version sets the context variables (supported in Airflow 1.10+)
+7. Airflow version: Ensure your Airflow version sets the context variables (supported in Airflow 1.10+)

-4. Upload success: Check that synq-dbt successfully uploaded artifacts (check task logs)
+8. Upload success: Check that synq-dbt successfully uploaded artifacts (check task logs for upload confirmation)

 Lineage not showing orchestration